AllTrails vs Komoot — Which Hiking App Is Best For You?

 Two of the most frequently compared hiking apps are AllTrails and Komoot, both of which offer a huge range of excellent features.
 But which one is best for you?

 Both offer similar features like trail navigation, route finding, statistics tracking and social sharing.
-They also both have free and premium versions of their app — as you would expect, the premium versions offer more features including offline navigation.
+They also both have free and premium versions of their app — as you would expect, the premium versions offer more features, including offline navigation.

 I’d say that if you’re purely interested in finding and navigating hiking routes, then AllTrails is the app for you.
 If you’re interested in both hiking and cycling, then Komoot may be the better option.
 Komoot is a fantastic hiking app, although not quite as good as AllTrails, but is one of the best apps out there for cycling navigation.